andrewdotn/crk-db/README.md

 * [Arok Wolvengrey][Arok]'s [_nêhiyawêwin: itwêwina / Cree: Words_][CW] (`CW`)
   - This is a living source.
 * [Maskwacîs][Maskwacis] [_Nehiyawêwina Pîkiskwewinisa / Dictionary of Cree Words_][MD] (`MD`)
-  - This a living source.
+  - This a static source.
+We are using a manually-edited version of the original dictionary.
 * _Alberta Elders' Cree Dictionary_ (`AECD` or `AE` or `ED`)
   - This is a static source.
 * [Albert Lacombe][Lacombe]'s _Dictionnaire de la langue des Cris_ (`DLC`)
   - This will be a static source.
 * _The Student's Dictionary of Literary Plains Cree, Based on Contemporary Texts_
   - This source has already been integrated into _Cree: Words_.

-Another important data source is @katieschmirler's mappings from MD entries to CW entries.
+* ALTLab's internal database
+  - This is mostly a set of overrides, where we can store information about certain entries permanently.

 Also check out the [Plains Cree Grammar Pages][grammar].

-## Project Requirements

-* The field data from the original dictionaries should be retained in its original form, and preferably even incorporated into ALTLab's database in an unobtrusive way.

-* The order that sources are imported should be commutative (i.e. irrelevant; the script should output the same result regardless of the order the databases are imported).

-* Manual input should not be required for aggregating entries.
-Entries can however be flagged for manual inspection.

 ## Process

 At a high level, the process for aggregating the sources is as follows:

-1. **convert** data source from original format to [DaFoDiL][DaFoDiL]
+1. **convert** each data source from original format to [DaFoDiL][DaFoDiL]
-2. **clean** and normalize the data (partially handled during Step 1), while retaining the original data
-3. **import** the data into ALTLab's database using an aggregation algorithm (also does more data cleaning)
+3. **import** the data into the Plains Cree database using an algorithm that aggregates the individual data sources
 4. create **outputs**:
    - the **sqlite3** database for itwêwina
    - the **FST** LEXC files

 ## Style Guide

-Please see the [style guide](./docs/style-guide.md) (with glossary) for documentation of the lexicographical conventions used in this database.
+Please see the [style guide](./docs/style-guide.md) for documentation of the lexicographical conventions used in this database.

 ## The Database

-The database is located in the private ALTLab repo at `crk/dicts/database-{hash}.ndjson`, where `{hash}` is an SHA1 hash of the database.
+The database is located in the private ALTLab repo at `crk/dicts/database.ndjson`.
 This repo includes the following JavaScript utilities for working with the database, both located in `lib/utlities`.

-* `loadEntries.js`: Reads all the entries from the database (or any NDJSON file) into memory and returns a Promise that resolves to an Array of the entries for further querying and manipulation.
+* `readNDJSON.js`: Reads all the entries from the database (or any NDJSON file) into memory and returns a Promise that resolves to an Array of the entries for further querying and manipulation.
-* `saveDatabase.js`: Accepts an Array of database entries and saves it to the specified path as an NDJSON file with a trailing SHA1 hash.
-Note that by default the hash will be inserted into the provided filename: passing `database.ndjson` as the first argument to `saveDatabase.js` will save the file to `database-{hash}.ndjson`.
-You can disable this by passing `hash: false` as an option (in the options hash as the third argument to the function).
+* `writeNDJSON.js`: Accepts an Array of database entries and saves it to the specified path as an NDJSON file.

 ## Building & Updating the Database